holochain/docs-pages/src/pages/concepts/11_lifecycle_events.md

 Shortly after a cell is instantiated and connects to the network, the conductor looks for an init callback in every coordinator zome.
 This function is a place to initialize source chain data with necessary information, or make connections to peers, or anything necessary to bootstrap the cell.
 When all coordinator zomes in a cell have finished executing their init callback, the final [genesis record](../3_source_chain/), the 'init complete' action, is written to the source chain.

 An init callback can return 'pass', 'fail' with an error string, or a list of unresolved dependencies.
-If one init callback fails, initialiation of the entire cell fails and the cell is put into a disabled state.
+If one init callback fails, initialization of the entire cell fails and the cell is put into a disabled state.

 !!! warn Lazy initialization
 The init callbacks aren't actually called until the first time something calls a function in any coordinator zome.